Taut fillings: Filling a triangulation of the 2-sphere

-Call $(\sigma,M)$ a \emph{filling pair} if $\sigma$ is a simplicial triangulation of $S^2$ with $M$ a taut filling of $\sigma$.
-Call a filling pair \emph{good} if $X$ arises from a simplicial triangulation of $B^3$.
-We aim to show that all filling pairs are good.
+\proofstart Call $(\sigma,M)$ a \emph{filling pair} if $\sigma$ is a simplicial triangulation of $S^2$ and $M$ is a taut filling of $X(\sigma)$.
+Call a filling pair \emph{good} if $M$ is clean and $K(M)$ is a simplicial triangulation of $B^3$.
+We will show that every filling pair is good.

-We will argue by contradiction.
-Let $(\sigma,M)$ be a bad filling pair for which $|M|$ is minimal over all filling pairs.
-Let $v,e=3v-6,f=2v-4$ count vertices, edges, and faces of $\sigma$.
-Obviously $v>4$.
-Because taut fillings split under connected sum, we can assume that $\sigma$ is prime (not a connected sum along a triangle), and in particular (this is all we will need) that there is no vertex of degree $3$.
+Suppose not, and choose a bad filling pair $(\sigma,M)$ with $|M|$ minimal.
+Let $v,e,f$ count the vertices, edges, and faces of $\sigma$.
+Then $e=3v-6$ and $f=2v-4$.
+The tetrahedral boundary is good, so $v>4$.
+Because taut fillings split under connected sum, we may assume that $\sigma$ is prime, meaning not a connected sum along a triangle.
+In particular, $\sigma$ has no vertex of degree $3$.

-Call a tet $t \in M$ \emph{eligible} if it shares two of its oriented faces with $\sigma$.
-(It can't share more that 2 faces, since $\sigma$ has no vertex of degree $3$.)
-By Proposition \ref{maxdeg}
+Call a support tetrahedron $t$ of $M$ \emph{eligible} if two of its oriented boundary faces are faces of $X(\sigma)$ with the correct signs.
+It cannot have three such faces, since that would give a degree-$3$ vertex in $\sigma$.
+By Proposition \ref{maxdeg},

-Regarding $M$ as a multiset of tets, associate to every 2-simplex $\alpha$ of $\sigma$ some element of $M$ of which $\alpha$ is a properly oriented face.
-This map is at most 2-to-1, because no tet of $M$ has more than two faces on the boundary, so there must be at least $\maxdeg$ elements of $M$ where this map is 2-to-1, giving us at least $\maxdeg$ disjointly eligible tets, meaning eligible tets whose pairs of boundary faces are mutually disjoint.
-For the nonce we will only need two such tets.
+For each support tetrahedron $u$ of $M$, let $A(u)$ be the set of faces of $\sigma$ that occur as correctly oriented boundary faces of $u$.
+Each $A(u)$ has size at most $2$.
+Every face of $\sigma$ occurs in at least one $A(u)$, because its coefficient in $\partial M=X(\sigma)$ is nonzero with the prescribed sign.
+List the support tetrahedra of $M$ and reveal the sets $A(u)$ one at a time, recording only faces of $\sigma$ not previously seen.
+If $r$ support tetrahedra reveal two new faces, then

+Thus $r\geq \maxdeg(\sigma)$.
+Consequently there are at least $\maxdeg(\sigma)$ eligible support tetrahedra whose pairs of boundary faces are mutually disjoint.
+We will use only the fact that, given any boundary face $s$ and any eligible tet $t$, there is another eligible tet whose boundary faces are disjoint from those of $t$ and do not include $s$.